 - Liberty: The most important principle requires that every person has an equal right to basic liberties.
 Basic liberties are the rights of individuals to own property, speak without censorship, gather, worship, and share ideas.
 However, these rights do not allow the unrestricted practice.
 For example, an absolute right to unlimited private property is not basic liberty, while having private property is.
 Governments cannot remove these rights from individuals.
 He says that “each person has an equal claim to a fully adequate scheme of equal basic rights and liberties.”

 - Equality: When determining how to distribute the justice and liberties that each person is awarded, Rawls establishes the equality principle.

 - Fair Equality of Opportunity: This means that offices and positions should be accessible to any person.
-There should be no discrimination or difference to opportunities based on race, religion, ethnicity, sex, or other characteristics.
-Rawls believed that not only should people have the equal right to opportunities but should have the effective equal chance to the opportunities as a similar person.
+There should be no discrimination or difference in opportunities based on race, religion, ethnicity, sex, or other characteristics.
+Rawls believed that not only should people have the equal right to opportunities but should have an effective equal chance to the opportunities as a similar person.